-Other than that there 25 optional sujects from that you can choose one.
+Other than that there are 25 optional subjects from that you can choose one.

-To cover this many subjects you need time and after watching many interview and reading so many blog posts i can say that only few people have covered this in 1 year.
+To cover this many subjects, you need time, and after watching many interviews and reading so many blog posts, I can say that only a few people have covered this in 1 year.

-So that’s why I am telling you to prepare from 12th class onwards so that you can cover all the portions.
+So that’s why I am telling you to prepare from the 12th class onwards to cover all the portions.
 You can have a look at UPSC Syllabus.

 #3.
 You will be exam ready

-Most people afraid that they have not fully prepared for the exam.
-Due to this they become anxious to this and cannot clear there exam with good marks.
+Most people are afraid that they have not fully prepared for the exam.
+Due to this, they become anxious about this and cannot clear their exam with good marks.

-Now you know the reasons behind your preparation after 12th.
+Now you know the reasons behind your preparation after the 12th.

 How to prepare like a pro for civil services exams after 12th.

-So let’s discuss the study plan that you need to follow for 3-4 years for the exams of civil services.
+So let’s discuss the study plan that you need to follow for 3-4 years for civil services exams.

-You know the syllabus is vast but breakit down in three years will make it shorts and increase your chances to get selected in you preferred post.
+You know the syllabus is vast, but break it down in three years will make it shorts and increase your chances of getting selected in your preferred post.

-Don’t worry abou the your college studies because you don’t have to spend more than two hours daily for preparation of civil services exams.
+Don’t worry about your college studies because you don’t have to spend more than two hours daily preparing for civil services exams.

-Also if you feel that your collage education is getting affted by the preparation than you can shorten the time period.
+Also, if you feel that your college education is affected by the preparation, you can shorten the time period.
 So let’s jump to the tips.

 Get the syllabus

-You need to download the syllabus for the perticular civil service exam that you are preparing.
-If you want to give UPSC (Civil Service Exam) Go to the official site and download the syllabus first.
+You need to download the syllabus for the particular civil service exam that you are preparing for.
+If you want to give UPSC (Civil Service Exam), Go to the official site and download the syllabus.

-Same you have to do if you are aiming for State PSC exam go to the official site and download it.
+If you are aiming for the State PSC exam, go to the official site and download it.

-It’s better to get printout of the the syllabus make sure to get atleast 2-3 Copies of it so that it can help you later.
+It’s better to get a printout of the syllabus; make sure to get at least 2-3 Copies of it so that it can help you later.

-You don’t have to start your prepararion right now first make a strategy and properly analyse the syllabus.
+You don’t have to start your preparation right now first.
+Make a strategy and properly analyze the syllabus.